Guavus/search-guard/README.md

 ## Quick Start

+1. Create Kerberos principals and key tab files: one for ES service (on all ES nodes) and other for ranger-es (on ranger nodes)

+2. Get the public key from Knox certificate using command (run on Knox server): ``<JAVA_HOME>/bin/keytool -export -alias gateway-identity -rfc -file <any file name eg. /tmp/cert.pem> -keystore <Knox Keystore eg. /usr/hdp/current/knox-server/data/security/keystores/gateway.jks>``.
+The generated file say /tmp/cert.pem has Knox public key which will be used to configure JWT authentication in ES.

-1. Install Elasticsearch
+3. Install Elasticsearch

-2. Install the Search Guard plugin for your Elasticsearch (currently only version 6.2.2 is supported) using command
+4. Install the Search Guard plugin for your Elasticsearch (currently only version 6.2.2 is supported) using command

 ```
 bin/elasticsearch-plugin install -b file:///home/data/search-guard-6-6.2.2-guavus.zip
 ```

-3. ``cd <ES directory>/plugins/search-guard-<version>/sgconfig`` and Edit file ``sg_config.yml`` and update configs for LDAP, Kerberos, JWT
+5. ``cd <ES directory>/plugins/search-guard-<version>/sgconfig`` and Edit file ``sg_config.yml`` and update configs for LDAP, Kerberos, JWT
-   - For Kerberos, you can enable/disable Kerberos authentication in section
+   - For Kerberos, you can enable/disable Kerberos authentication:
 ```
       kerberos_auth_domain:
         http_enabled: <true if enabled else false>